Fascinating Irish Kings and Queens Who Changed History

 A 1723 depiction of Brian on Dermot O’Connor’s translation of Foras Feasa ar Éirinn

-Brian’s side won the battle but unfortunately, he died on Good Friday, April 23rd 1014 during the battle of Clontarf.
-He was a deeply Christian king and many reports suggest that he refused to fight on Good Friday which led to his demise.
-The castle that survives in the seaside Dublin town still hints at historic happenings.
+Brian’s side won the Battle of Clontarf, but unfortunately, he died during the battle.
+He was slain on 23 April 1014, Good Friday.
+He was a profoundly Christian king, and many reports suggest that he refused to fight on Good Friday, which led to his demise.

 Gormflaith Ingen Murchada

-More Irish royalty
+More Irish Royalty

 The King of Tory Island